churchofturing/churchofturing.github.io/posts/motivating-macros.md

 ```
 ## Expressions that evaluate to something else

 Now that we've seen expressions that evaluate to themselves, what about expressions that evaluate to something else?
+This is where things start to get interesting.

 Broadly these come in two forms: